monirahmedtanveen/emerald/_posts/2019-09-18-send-CORS-headers-in-laravel-using-spatie-laravel-cors-package.md

 ##### Creating Backend Api

 In this section I will create an api called "users" which will fetch all the user from the database.
-For creating this api at first install a freash laravel project into a folder called "laravel-cors".
+For creating this api at first install a freash laravel project into a folder called 'laravel-cors'.

 ```php
 composer create-project --prefer-dist laravel/laravel backend